Pergor/ADV_MissionTemplate/adv_missiontemplate.altis/readmes/README.md

 Don't EVER place playable units that aren't included in the base game (ie. vanilla units).

-Most settings for this template can be altered in the MP lobby or in mission\CfgParams.hpp (standards for MP lobby params), mission\CfgACEParams.hpp (standards for MP lobby params for ACE³) or in mission\CfgACE.hpp (ACE-Settings).
+Most settings for this template can be altered in the MP lobby or in:

+	mission\CfgParams.hpp (standards for MP lobby params)
+	mission\CfgACEParams.hpp (standards for MP lobby params for ACE³ - these overwrite the corresponding settings in mission\CfgACE.hpp) mission\CfgACE.hpp (ACE-Settings).

 /////////////////////
 Important variables: